General Rules & Regulations

 SIGNS & BANNERS

 Small directional signs may be placed in the interior entrances subject to approval in advance by the Event Manager.
 Signage requests will be coordinated with other events utilizing the facilities.
 All sign material used should be flame retardant to the satisfaction of the City Fire Marshal.
-Signs and banners may not be attached, taped, nailed or otherwise fastened to any surface of the Facility.
+Signs and banners may not be taped or nailed to any surface of the Facility.
+Zip ties can be used to fasted show banners to rails.
 Fees may be assessed for any promotional advertising located within the facility premises.
 Exterior signage is not permitted on the city streets or right-of-way.
 The placement of signs or advertising in the city or county requires proper licenses and permits from the appropriate governing agencies.

 Please follow these regulations, as well: